 Loggerhead sea turtles in the North Pacific are classified as an endangered species under the Endangered Species Act.
 By identifying the ocean habitat favored by the turtles, the TurtleWatch maps are expected to help longline fishing vessels pursuing swordfish or other fish species in the region to deploy their fishing gear in areas where sea turtles are less likely to occur.
 In this way, NOAA Fisheries hopes to provide benefits not only to the turtles, but also to fishermen, who operate under strict limits on the number of turtle interactions allowed.

 Research by NOAA Fisheries scientists and their colleagues has provided a preliminary understanding of the thermal characteristics of sea turtle habitat in the central North Pacific.
 Sea surface temperatures have been determined for the dates and locations of longline-turtle interactions as recorded by NOAA Fisheries observers.
 Temperature data have also been compiled along ocean pathways used by sea turtles that had been captured, equipped with temperature sensors, released alive, and tracked by satellite.
 The tracking work is a collaboration with PIFSC's Ecosystem Sciences Division and Marine Turtle Biology and Assessment Program.
 Taken together, these research results indicate that most loggerhead turtles stay in water colder than 65.5°F (about 18.5°C).
 When the 65.5°F temperature contour is drawn on a map of the current sea surface temperature conditions, it delineates the current southern boundary of the loggerhead's preferred habitat.
-Over 50% of recorded loggerhead interactions occurred in waters between this southern 65.5°F boundary and the 63.5°F temperature contour to the north.
+Over 50 percent of recorded loggerhead interactions occurred in waters between this southern 65.5°F boundary and the 63.5°F temperature contour to the north.

 TurtleWatch provides fishermen with information on the location of sea turtles' preferred thermal habitat and where the highest number of loggerhead interactions have occurred (red and blue zones).